-If you don’t have a credit history, nobody knows whether or not you have repaid loans in the past, and lenders tend to be hesitant about lending to new borrowers (or those who have fallen on hard times recently).
-Good credit can help in several areas.
+If you don’t have a credit history, nobody knows whether or not you have repaid loans in the past.
+Lenders are understandably hesitant about lending to somebody they don’t know anything about.
+But building your credit can help, whether you’ve never borrowed before or you’re cleaning up after having fallen on hard times.

-Borrowing: The most common use for credit is loan approval.
+Borrowing: The most common use of credit is for loan approval.
 When you apply for a loan, lenders primarily look at your borrowing history and your income available to repay the loan.
-If you’re an experienced borrower with a solid history of paying on time, it’s easier to get approved.
-Over time, you can get approved for increasingly large loans, including home loans.
+If you’re an experienced borrower with a consistent history of paying on time, it’s easier to qualify for a loan.
+Over time, you should be able to get approved for increasingly large loans, including home loans.

 Renting: Good credit can help you when renting a house or apartment.
-Landlords don’t know you, so they use credit scores as a way to evaluate you as a renter.
-This isn’t always an accurate gauge, but some landlords put a lot of faith in those scores, so you’re better off with good credit (or at least a lack of negative items in your credit history).
-Some landlords use specialized scores look at more than just your borrowing history and public records that are included in standard credit scores.
+Landlords don’t know you, so they use credit scores to evaluate you as a renter.
+That may not be a fair or accurate gauge, but some landlords put a lot of faith in those scores.
+As a result, you’re better off with good credit—or at least a lack of negative items in your credit history.

 Applying for jobs: Credit can also affect your ability to get a job.
 For many positions, your credit isn’t an issue.
 But if you want to handle funds or work on high-security projects, bad credit can hurt your chances of getting an offer.

-Insurance scores: When buying auto insurance, your credit can affect your ability to buy and the rates you pay.
+Insurance scores: When buying auto insurance, your credit can affect your ability to obtain coverage and the rates you pay.
 As with renting, there isn’t a direct parallel between your credit and your driving behavior, but insurance scores are a reality.